MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A12-quantitative-testing.md

 sleep %>%
     summarize(favstats(Shift))
 ```
-7. Report the mean of the Shift variable.
+7. Report the mean of the `Shift` variable.
 Why does it make sense that this value is the same as the null value?

 \vspace{0.9in}

-8. Report the standard deviation of the Shift variable.
-How does this compare to the standard deviation for the variable SleepHours?
+8. Report the standard deviation of the `Shift` variable.
+How does this compare to the standard deviation for the variable `SleepHours`?
 Explain why these values are the same?

 \vspace{0.9in}

-9. What inputs should be entered for each of the following to create the simulation?
+9. What inputs should be entered for each of the following to create the simulated null distribution?
 \vspace{1mm}

-* Null Value (What is the null value for the study?):
+* Null value (What is the null value for the study?):

 \vspace{.15in}
 * Summary measure ("mean" or "median"):

 \vspace{0.15in}
-* Shift (Difference between $\mu_0 -\bar{x}$):
+* Shift (difference between $\mu_0 -\bar{x}$):

 \vspace{0.15in}

-* As extreme as (enter the value for the sample difference in proportions):
+* As extreme as (enter the value for the observed sample mean):

 \vspace{.15in}
 * Direction (`"greater"`, `"less"`, or `"two-sided"`):